 India's economy grows by 8.4% amid signs of recovery

+India has reported that its economy grew at an 8.4% annual pace in the July-September quarter in the latest sign of an economic recovery in Asia's third-largest economy

-India's government say the country's economy grew by 8.4% in the July-September quarter from the same period a year earlier
+NEW DELHI -- India's economy grew at an 8.4% annual pace in the July-September quarter in the latest sign of an economic recovery in Asia’s third-largest economy, the government reported Tuesday.

-India, Asia’s third-largest economy, suffered one of the biggest setbacks among major economies in the last fiscal year.
+India suffered one of the biggest setbacks of any major economy in the last fiscal year.

 In the same quarter a year before, the economy contracted by 7.4%, badly hit by rising COVID-19 cases and a stringent nationwide lockdown, with restrictions lasting months that dealt a huge blow to economic activity.

-After being hit by a devastating surge in virus cases stoked by Delta variant earlier this year, the situation in India has improved in recent months.
-Daily cases have sunk dramatically to about 10,000 after breaching 400,000 in May and the vaccination pace has picked up, instilling confidence in reopening businesses and industries.
+After a devastating surge in virus cases stoked by the delta variant earlier this year, the situation has improved in recent months.
+Daily cases have sunk to about 10,000 after breaching 400,000 in May.
+The pace of vaccinations has picked up, instilling confidence in reopening businesses and industries.
 Streets and markets across the country are now abuzz with activity.

 Sectors like agriculture and mining performed well and helped lead the growth seen in the July-September quarter, experts said.

-The new gross domestic product (GDP) numbers added to signs of an economic turnaround.
-Growth in the April-June quarter jumped by 20.1%.
-It was the fastest pace of expansion for India ever since it began publishing GDP figures in 1996.
-But economists cautioned that the rise was calculated from last year’s smaller base when India’s economy shrank by 24.4% in the April-June quarter of 2020, pulling the country into a recession.
+The economy expanded at a 20.1% pace in the April-June quarter, the fastest growth since India began publishing GDP figures in 1996.
+But economists cautioned that the rise was calculated from 2020's smaller base, when the economy shrank by 24.4% in April-June, pulling the country into a recession.

 A country enters a technical recession if its economy contracts for two successive quarters.

-In 2020-21, India's growth contracted by 7.3%, worsening from a slump that slashed growth to 4% from 8% in the two years before the pandemic hit.
+In 2020-21, India's growth contracted by 7.3%, worsening from a slowdown that slashed growth to 4% from 8% in the two years before the pandemic hit.